Making PLU Safer

 - Always remove your keys and lock your car.
 Park in campus-owned lots.
 Most cars broken into in the neighborhood were parked on the street.

-- Install an auto alarm system, particularly if you have a stereo system, cell phone, etc.
+- Install an auto alarm system, particularly if you have an attractive stereo system, or other valuable equipment.

 - Never leave valuables visible in your car.
 Lock them in your trunk or take them with you.